KEY CHALLENGES IN EDUCATING FOR PROFESSIONALISM

 Professionalism requires attention to several domains of physician behavior, including truth-telling, confidentiality, disruptive behavior, assuming responsibility, respectful communication with patients and colleagues, giving and receiving feedback, bullying, sexual harassment, personal appearance and attire, and others.
 In this chapter, we focus on three major professionalism issues: inappropriate use of social media, plagiarism, and boundary violations.
 We first define each challenge, then illustrate each with one or more cases.
 We end the discussion of each challenge with commentary regarding educational and institutional implications in four areas: (1) formal/informal curriculum; (2) faculty development; (3) institutional response; and (4) remediation.

 The explosive growth in information technology, especially the adoption of social media, presents a new challenge to professionalism.
-Concerns about sharing confidential patient information on public social media websites, posting of inappropriate personal information, using social media at inappropriate times such as on rounds or ...
+Concerns about sharing confidential patient information on public social media websites, posting of inappropriate personal information, using social media at inappropriate times such as on ...